Logo

 What Helps (Concrete Fixes)

-a.
-Shorthand goal translation
+A. Shorthand goal translation

-• “Provide choices for communication.”
+"Give choices for communication."

-• “Use visuals before verbal instructions.”
+"Use visuals before giving verbal instruction."

-• “Offer wait time before re-asking.”
+"Provide wait time before asking again."

-b.
-Create a daily “signal system”
+B. Establish a daily "signal system"

-• “This strategy worked today.”
+“This strategy worked today.”

-• “This one didn’t land.”
+“This one didn’t land.”

-• “He participated best during this part.”
+“He participated best during this part.”

-c.
-Co-responsibility instead of delegation
+C. Co-responsibility instead of delegation

-The student stops being managed and starts being taught.
+That's how you can make sure that the student stops being managed and starts being taught.

-4. System Failure #4: Classrooms Are Social Systems — and Many Are Built for Exclusion
+4. System Failure #4: Classrooms Are Social Systems, and Many Are Built for Exclusion

 How Social Architecture Fails